-Get exam ready with Marie Redmond Tuition® CEM-style 11 Plus Mock Exams for the Reading School 11 Plus.
-Students who sat our mock exams in 2020 said they were very similar to the actual CEM test, which made them feel prepared and confident when sitting the exam.
+Get exam ready with Marie Redmond Tuition® 11 Plus Mock Exams.
+Students who sat our mock exams in 2020 said they were very similar to the actual tests, which made them feel prepared and confident when sitting the exam.

 Our courses are led by qualified primary teachers and prepare pupils for all aspects of the Reading 11 PlusDiscover our 11 Plus courses